NBprojekt/SCSS-in-Blazor/README.md

 <hr>

-> **Node: Every step in this repo works for SCSS and SASS the same, the only small change is the file extension**
+> **Node: Every step in this repo works for SCSS and SASS the same, there is no difference**
-> I personaly prefer SCSS therefore ...

 ### Description